We receive advertising revenue from some partners.

-Local VS National Home Alarm Companies
+Local VS National Home Security Companies

 There are some things that are better purchased local such as clothing, food and even furnishings.
-When it comes to home alarm systems, it is highly recommended that the homeowner purchase from national companies that are recognized and that have a strong reputation.
+When it comes to home security systems, it is highly recommended that the homeowner purchase from national companies that are recognized and that have a strong reputation.
 National companies almost always strictly focus on home security only which gives them large amount of specific experience.